Konstantinos-Papanagnou/ipTrace/README.md

              IP TRACE BY KONSTANTINOS PAP
          POWERED BY ip-api & whatismyipaddress.com
 =========================================================
-usage: iptrace.py [-h] [-v] [-a] [-o outputfile] (-l inputfile)/(-i ipaddr)
+usage: iptrace.py [-h] [-v] [-a] [--visual] [-o outputfile] (-l inputfile)/(-i ipaddr)

 Automation script for ip lookup

 optional arguments:
-  -h, --help            show this help message and exit
-  -i INPUT, --input INPUT
+  -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        The ip address or domain name to examine
-  -v, --verbose         Increase output verbosity
+                        The ip address or domain name to examine -v, --verbose         Increase output verbosity
   -l LISTINPUT, --listinput LISTINPUT
                         Input a list of addresses and/or domain names from an external file.
-The file must contain one ip address
-                        or domain name per line
+The file must contain one ip address or domain name per line
   -o OUTPUT, --output OUTPUT
                         Output file to export data
-  -a, --accurate        The ip-api is not very accurate on it's geolocation traces so use the -a option to get more accurate
+  -a, --accurate        The ip-api is not very accurate on it's geolocation traces so use the -a option to get more accurate results
-                        results from whatismyipaddress.com. whatismyipaddress strictly does not allow webscraping to their website
+                        from whatismyipaddress.com. whatismyipaddress strictly
-                        so you will be prompted there automatically when using this option.
+                        does not allow webscraping to their website so you will be prompted there automatically when using this option.
+  -V, --visual          Create Visual Map (Make a htmloutput.html file in the current directory and display it on firefox)

 At least one of the -l or -i option must be declared!

 ```

 Usage Example: